Screenshot 2025-11-25 at 22.17.45.png

 William Garfield Walker is a conductor based in Vienna.
 His work has been praised by Klassik Begeistert for “an irresistible instinct for extended arcs of tension and great pathos.”

-Walker brought together musicians from more than thirty countries to found the Nova Orchester Wien in 2020, on the conviction that the symphony orchestra is not a museum but a living force.
-Described by Die Presse as a “visionary Viennese sound culture,” the orchestra performs at Vienna’s Musikverein and Konzerthaus.
+With the Nova Orchester Wien, Walker works with a Vienna-based festival orchestra of musicians from more than thirty countries, described by Die Presse as a “visionary Viennese sound culture.”
+The orchestra performs at Vienna’s Musikverein and Konzerthaus.
 Its repertoire spans the great symphonies of Bruckner, Mahler and Shostakovich alongside Austrian premieres of works by William Grant Still, Lili Boulanger, Jennifer Higdon, Florence Price and Germaine Tailleferre.
-Under his leadership the orchestra collaborated with the International Bruckner Society during the Bruckner 200 celebrations with a performance of Bruckner’s Fourth Symphony, presented a digital concert for the G20 Economic Forum, and in 2025 became Cultural Partners of UNICEF.
-In the 2026/27 season, Walker leads the orchestra on a twelve-city tour of China.
+Under Walker’s leadership, the orchestra collaborated with the International Bruckner Society during the Bruckner 200 celebrations with a performance of Bruckner’s Fourth Symphony, presented a digital concert for the G20 Economic Forum, and in 2025 became Cultural Partner of UNICEF Austria.
+Among the major highlights of the 2026/27 season is Walker’s appearance with the Nova Orchester Wien in Bruckner’s Seventh Symphony at the Wiener Musikverein’s Großer Saal, presented by Jeunesse.

 He has conducted orchestras across Europe and the United States, including the Berlin Sinfonietta, Bratislava Symphony Orchestra, Bucharest Symphony Orchestra, Cabrillo Festival Orchestra, Janáček Philharmonic Ostrava, Orquesta Reino de Aragón, Sofia Philharmonic, Symphony Orchestra of the Balearic Islands and Symphony of the Americas.
 He recently conducted the Wiener Concert-Verein at the Musikverein for an album recording released on Solo Musica.
 In June 2026, Walker participates in the Gustav Mahler Conducting Competition in Bamberg, working with the Bamberg Symphony.